-Dr. Schroeder was an ophthalmology resident at the University of Chicago, and completed his internship at the Wilmer Eye Institute of the Johns Hopkins Hospitals and Maryland General Hospital both in Baltimore, Maryland.
+Bob began his career as an ophthalmology resident at the University of Chicago and completed his internship at the Wilmer Eye Institute of the Johns Hopkins Hospitals and Maryland General Hospital, both in Baltimore, Maryland.
 He completed a two-year fellowship in medical and surgical Retina and Ocular Oncology at the Wills Eye Hospital in Philadelphia in 1988, where he made lifelong friends and colleagues.

 All of his life, Bob was an avid outdoorsman with sports that included heli-skiing, cycling, and flying.
 Bob’s love for the outdoors was second only to his greatest love, his wife, Debbie.
 Bob and Debbie loved to travel together and shared many of the same passions and supported one another throughout their lives together.
 On any given football season Sunday their loyalty for their beloved Chicago Bears found them cuddling up on the ten-yard line, consoling each other and laughing through their tears saying “we’ll get ‘em next year.”

 Bob and Debbie together shared so many accomplishments, but the greatest of all was raising two beautiful children, Jonathan and Julia.
 Bob was tremendously proud of his children and shared his passions and spirit with them.
 He taught them how to play tennis, snow ski and water ski and also how to enjoy life.
 Bob passed on his love for tennis to Jonathan and Julia, who both played at the collegiate level.
 Nothing gave Bob more pleasure than watching his kids successfully compete.

 Bob’s life was celebrated in a private service.
 Donations in Bob’s honor can be made to the Mantle Cell Lymphoma Center.

 Robert Schroeder Obituary (2021) – Chicago, IL – Chicago Tribune (legacy.com)